Climate change in Colorado: Snowpack

-"Diminishing snowpack can shorten the season for skiing and other forms of winter tourism and recreation.
-It also enables subalpine fir and other high-altitude trees to grow at higher elevations.
-The upward movement of the tree line will shrink the extent of alpine tundra and fragment these ecosystems, possibly causing the loss of some species".
+A study by Amato Evan, professor of climate sciences at the Scripps Institution of Oceanography found that the winter season in the Western United States is getting shorter and spring is starting earlier, greatly reducing the amount of snow that is able to fall.
+The Environmental Protection Agency (EPA) estimates that snowpack across Colorado has diminished by 20-60% since the 1950s.
+This allows trees to grow higher than they would otherwise, which is linked to habitat fragmentation.

 Water availability

-"Throughout the West, much of the water needed for agriculture, public supplies, and other uses comes from mountain snowpack, which melts in spring and summer and runs off into rivers and fills reservoirs.
+According to the EPA "Throughout the West, much of the water needed for agriculture, public supplies, and other uses comes from mountain snowpack, which melts in spring and summer and runs off into rivers and fills reservoirs.
 Over the past 50 years, snow has been melting earlier in the year, and more late-winter precipitation has been falling as rain instead of snow.
 Thus, water drains from the mountains earlier in the year.
 In many cases, dams capture the meltwater and retain it for use later in the year.
 But upstream of these dams, less water is available during droughts for ecosystems, fish, water-based recreation, and landowners who draw water directly from a flowing river".

-"Rising temperatures also increase the rate at which water evaporates (or transpires) into the air from soils and plants.
+According to the EPA "Rising temperatures also increase the rate at which water evaporates (or transpires) into the air from soils and plants.
 Unless rainfall increases to the same extent as evaporation, soils become drier.
 As a result, the soil retains more water when it rains, and thus less water runs off into rivers, streams, and reservoirs.
 During the last few decades, soils have become drier in most of the state, especially during summer.
 In the decades to come, rainfall during summer is more likely to decrease than increase in Colorado, and periods without rain are likely to become longer.
 All of these factors would tend to make droughts more severe in the future".

 In particular, climate change has reduced the annual flow of Colorado River in the 21st century by almost 20 percent compared to the 20th.
 The decline has been linked to a reduction in the mountain snowpack through evaporation.
 Such a change is significant because the river supports 40 million people's water consumption throughout the West and $1 trillion in economic activity.